What is Black Friday?

 Why is it called Black Friday?

 It has since spread to numerous other countries, including the UK.
-These days, in the run up and days after Black Friday, pretty much every store under the sun, including Amazon, Argos, John Lewis, Currys, Argos and AO.com use the period to release a number of important money saving deals.
+These days, in the run up and days after Black Friday, pretty much every store under the sun, including Amazon, Argos, John Lewis, Currys PC World, Argos, eBay and AO.com use the period to release a number of important money saving deals.

 The only downside is that many of the deals have a limited lifespan and retailers use the period as an excuse to clear old stock and products that aren’t necessarily the best available.
 This can make it difficult to know if the deal you’re looking at is a steal or a lemon.